veekaybee/veekaybee.github.io/content/blog/2023-06-29-naming-things.md

 Since it's my personal project, I can shape it however I want.
 But starting with a blank slate is just as paralyzing as working with a 500K LOC monolith, and I was surprised to find that, just like when I was a preteen writing in my diary, one of my biggest blockers was naming things.

-For example, what should you call a class that fetches [embeddings you generate](https://vickiboykis.com/what_are_embeddings) via `sentence-transformers` and writes them to redis for nearest-neighbors search?
+For example, what should you call a class that fetches [embeddings](https://vickiboykis.com/what_are_embeddings) generated via `sentence-transformers` and writes them to redis for nearest-neighbors search?
 Luckily, I've worked in search, so it was easy for me to call this the `Indexer`, a short, idiomatic name for a concept that has existed for a long time in search and recommendations, as we can see from the [Tapestry paper architecture](https://dl.acm.org/doi/pdf/10.1145/138859.138867), one of the first recommender systems, written in 1992.

 {{< figure src="https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/static/images/tapestry_arch.png" width="600px">}}